Parker (Stark novels character): Character

 The closest Westlake has ever come to alluding to Parker's childhood is in the novel Butcher's Moon, when Parker surveys the fictional city of Tyler and thinks to himself that it is a very different place from where he grew up.
 As well, in The Sour Lemon Score, it's mentioned that Parker was "born and raised in cities", but no further details are offered.
-In The Outfit Parker does state he had already been a thief for 18 years, and refers to a heist he committed in 1949.
+In The Outfit (which explicitly takes place in late 1963) Parker does state he had already been a thief for 18 years, and refers to a heist he committed in 1949.
 In Chapter 3 of The Man With the Getaway Face it is mentioned that Parker "owned a couple parking lots and gas stations around the country".
 He has virtually no involvement with the operation of these businesses, allowing the managers to skim profits in exchange for creating the appearance of Parker having a legitimate source of income to avoid suspicion from "internal revenue beagles".

 In the essay The Gentrification of Crime, which appeared in the March 28, 1985 issue of The New York Review of Books, Lucy Sante (then known as Luc Sante) offered the following analysis of the character:

 In Parker's world there is no good or evil, but simply different styles of crime.
 There is no law, so Parker cannot be caught, but merely injured or delayed.
 The subversive implication is not that crime pays, but that all business is crime.
 Among the Homeric epithets that follow Parker from book to book is: 'He had to be a businessman of some kind.
 The way he looked, big and square and hard, it had to be a tough and competitive business; used cars maybe, or jukeboxes.'
 He is a loner, competing with conglomerates (the syndicate) and fending off marginal elements (psychotics, amateurs).
 He has no interest in society except as a given, like the weather, and none in power.
 He is a freebooter who acquires money in order to buy himself periods of vegetative quiet.

 Contrary to what Sante says, Parker was arrested and imprisoned twice in the series—first in The Hunter for vagrancy, then much later, in Breakout after a heist goes wrong.
 In both cases, his real identity wasn't known to the authorities at the time of arrest, and he escaped both times from facilities with relatively low security.
 However, Parker's always very aware that the law is out there, and that his fingerprints are linked to the murder of a guard at a prison camp—which means that he has no chance of ever being released if caught and properly identified.
 In the original version of The Hunter submitted to publishers, Parker was stopped by the police at the end, and killed trying to escape.
 Bucklin Moon, an editor for Pocket Books, said he'd buy the novel, on condition that Parker got away, so that he could appear in a series of books, instead of just one.